mopidy/mopidy/docs/api/backend.rst

 with already in use URI schemes.
 It is also recommended to design the format such that tracks, playlists and other entities can be distinguished easily.

+However, it's important to note that outside of the backend that created them, URIs are opaque values that neither Mopidy's core layer or Mopidy frontends should attempt to derive any meaning from.
+The only valid exception to this is checking the scheme.

 Backend class
 =============